jhu-sheridan-libraries/stfrancis-lutece-site/README.md

 The site can be run using docker.
 See the documentation on lutece-init, https://github.com/jhu-sheridan-libraries/lutece-init, for various variables which can be set in the `.env' file.
 The default values are fine for development work.

-Build the war and copy it to `lutece.war` in the main directory.
+Build the war and copy it to `data/lutece.war` in the main directory.
 Then run `docker-compose up -d`.
 MySQL, tomcat, and lutece-init containers will start.
 The MySQL container will be configured according the the values set in the .env and keeps its database in a volume.
 The lutece-init container will do some configuration if needed and deploy a modified `lutece.war` to the `.webapps` directory.
 (See the [lutece-init project site](https://github.com/jhu-sheridan-libraries/lutece-init) for information on how initialization happens.)
 The tomcat container will deploy everything in the `.webapps` directory.